jacekzlowocki/parking-api/README.md

 Application will be available at http://localhost:8000.

+### Running tests

+The application uses e2e tests to ensure the correct behavior.

+To run the tests on local machine:
+- Run `docker-compose run -p 5433:5433 db-test` so the test DB is available for tests
+- Run `npm run test`

 ### Deploying your application to the cloud

 First, build your image, e.g.: `docker build -t parking-api .`.